plattebasintimelapse/ccp/docs/editing.md

 Copy and paste the entire `<section>` to `</section>` tag in each case.
 Delete comments where necessary.
 Adjust as needed.

+#### DIRECTORY - app/images/ & app/media

+We do not push media files to our repository, so as to protect access to them.
+Because of this, we have a separte Dropbox folder called `ccp-media` for all of these things.

+You do need to make sure you are always uploading images to the Dropbox folder as well.
+So that way, all editors can use them in their local version of the site.

+Be sure to **copy** files from the Dropbox folder into the appropriate folder in your local version when beginning work.
+Otherwise you'll have unlinked media.

 ## Final Notes

 These content pieces are rough drafts.
 Steven will continue to edit when returned.
 We simply want to be able to edit add content incrementally.
 To evolve the site as the story evolves.